By Niels Hagège, Director, Business Development and Partnerships at Cycle Momentum and Thibault Beudin, Communication Officer at Cycle Momentum

 As we work toward a more sustainable future, managing materials from aging wind farms has become increasingly important.
 Wind energy plays a key role in reducing global carbon emissions, but it is crucial to handle turbine materials responsibly at the end of their lifecycle.
+The wind industry, recycling companies, and blade manufacturers are collaborating to develop innovative recycling solutions.
 This is particularly true for Quebec, where a unique initiative spearheaded by RECYC-QUÉBEC and Cycle Momentum is taking steps to address this challenge.

 A Collaborative Model to Circularity